cipherstash/proxy/README.md

 # Start a postgres instance in the background
 mise run up postgres --extra-args "--detach --wait"

+# Stop and remove all containers, networks, and postgres data
+mise run down
 ```

 All the data directories for the Docker container live in `tests/pg/data-*`.